LuizFillip/LuizFillip/README.md

 ## Greetings👋  :alien:

 I have a degree in physics from the State University of Paraiba (UEPB) and a master's degree in physics from the Federal University of Campina Grande (UFCG).
 Currently, I am P.h.D candidate at the National Institute for Space Research (INPE) at São José dos Campos-SP, Brazil.
 My research area, space physics, encompasses ionosphere-thermosphere coupling, ionospheric irregularities (e.g., Equatorial Plasma Bubbles, EPBs) and atmospheric gravity waves (AGWs).
-Since then, I have been specializing in geophysical data analysis with Python language.
+Since then, I have been specializing in geophysical data analysis.

-This repository aims to share some projects involving the analysis of data collected by different space weather instruments monitoring, numerical analysis implementation and coding challenges.
+This repository aims to share some projects involving the data analysis collected from different instruments for space weather monitoring, moreover numerical methods and coding challenges.

 - Data analysis: